mjhorvath/Datsville/readme.md

 The preferred licenses are:

 * [LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html) or later for programming code (POV-Ray SDL, JavaScript, etc.)
-* [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) or later wherever possible for artistic content (LDraw models, rendered images, etc.)
+* [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) or later wherever possible for artistic content (LDraw models, rendered images, etc.)

+There are some public domain and "beerware" models as well.

 New submissions are of course always welcome! :)